sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You stared at her for a few long moments, but then you slurped up the noodles, then slumped back in your chair, staring up at the ceiling.
 You exhaled slowly, then took a deep breath to collect your thoughts. "...Fuck," you finally settled on.

 Alphys snorted, despite the tense moment.
-After calming herself down and taking a few breaths, she finally managed to get the words out.
+After calming herself down and taking a few breaths, having managed to breach the subject, she finally managed to get the words out.
 "I-it was an accident.
 Um, J-Jevil - When... when you were just a soul, we kept him to a room like you have -- h-he must have carried you around with him, but he um, I don't think he knew I kept surveillance in the lab.
 He um... when he was alone in that room, I guess he just, had your soul out sometimes?
 T-to talk to you or something?
 M-Mettaton was the first to notice it, when um, when he would come by for maintenance."

 "And then there was one day, I went to visit him and there was just?
 A hole?
 In the wall?
 Not that he broke the wall, no-- it was like... a window to somewhere else entirely...
 And he came out of it carrying your body as it is now.
 And he asked me to look after you like we d-did for him.
 I um, I think he's a couple towns away at the moment?
 I think he may be looking for somewhere for you both to stay."

-"So..."
-You sighed and glanced away.
-"Sounds like maybe he didn't know or care about... um, the whole situation here."
-You slurped up some of the noodles.
-"I want to be mad...
-But I suppose I didn't expect much from him.
-So then...
-So how long have I been here, then...?
-Or I guess, how long have you known about me?"

-Alphys thought, tapping a claw to her chin.
-"I... think about two weeks?
-Jevil turned up about a week before we knew about any human souls he held..."

-"And this 'Mettaton' knows too?"

-"Y-yeah, he just happened to spot it on one of my cameras.
-Now, I-I did make him promise, but!
-If he asks after your soul, d-don't oblige him, and come let me know, okay?
-The Underground would miss him if he decided to just waltz through the Barrier on his own..."

-"Uhh, yeah, sure!
-Um... what barrier?"

-"Hmm?"
-The scientist stared blankly for a short moment, then flinched back once she processed the question.
-"O-oh!
-Um, of course you wouldn't know.
-Well, while I check your soul integrity, I suppose I could, er, give a little background
+You were silent for a minute, processing what she told you as you finished eating.
+She had known for... some amount of time, that you were definitely human, and in fact that for a time you had been just a soul.
+In a world where - you recall vaguely - these monsters needed human souls to break free from the Underground, you were surprised that you were still here.
+Your eyebrows raised as you thought.
+Was it because of a threat of Jevil's power?
+Did Alphys feel some obligation that succeeded her own duty to the crown?

+You finished off your noodle cup, and set it aside. "...Right," you finally said, fixing your gaze on her.
+"But I take it my presence isn't exactly... ideal."
+You spoke vaguely, since you were at least aware that you weren't *supposed* to be aware of certain things here yet.

+Alphys hissed through her teeth, glancing away again.
+She made a hand gesture 'so-so'.
+"Well yes... and no." She sighed, and looked back.
+"Because of... certain events that have happened over the course of monster existence, we are trapped here under the earth because of humans.
+We are getting close to freeing ourselves, but so far, the best method that we have of doing so is... well, um, c-collecting the souls of fallen h-humans."
+Her eyes snapped away again.
+"W-we have... uh... five so far.
+We need... seven."

+"...I see."
+You nodded quietly, leaning back in your seat to stare up at the roof of the lab. "...Am I going to be one of them?"

+Alphys was silent at first.

+Your expression sank.

+"...T-that's what I want to find out," she finally said, in a quiet voice.
+"By... by law, all human souls are to be taken to A-Asgore, our king.
+As... humans were the ones that put us down here.
+The ones that um... were responsible for the d-deaths of his children."

+"Oh, shit."
+You bit your lip.
+"I... can understand why he wouldn't be happy with them then."

+She nodded.
+"But you're not from the surface, are you?
+Not our surface. ...If... you'd let me learn about you, and do some tests...
+I could make a case for an exception for you.
+You... seem nice enough.
+O-or at least, you haven't tried to kill me."
+She awkwardly chuckled, trying to lighten the mood.

+You responded to the latter remark with a raised eyebrow.
+"Well... let me know what I can do to help you, I suppose.
+Uh - short of giving my life, of course."
+You had to at least return Alphys' awkward light-making joke.